santdash/java-coding-practice/core-java/CollectionFramework/README.md

 all elements (including null).
 All the operations perform as could be expected for a doubly-linked list.
 Operations that index into the list will traverse the list from the beginning or the end, whichever is closer to the specified index.

+### PriorityQueue (Queue Implementation)

+An unbounded priority queue based on a priority heap.
+The elements of the priority queue are ordered according to their natural ordering, or by a Comparator provided at queue construction time, depending on which constructor is used.
+A priority queue does not permit null elements.
+A priority queue relying on natural ordering also does not permit insertion of non-comparable objects (doing so may result in ClassCastException).

+### Deque (Extends Queue)
+A linear collection that supports element insertion and removal at both ends.
+The name deque is short for "double ended queue" and is usually pronounced "deck".
+Most Deque implementations place no fixed limits on the number of elements they may contain, but this interface supports capacity-restricted deques as well as those with no fixed size limit.

+### ArrayDeque (Implements Deque)
+Resizable-array implementation of the Deque interface.
+Array deques have no capacity restrictions; they grow as necessary to support usage.
+They are not thread-safe; in the absence of external synchronization, they do not support concurrent access by multiple threads.
+Null elements are prohibited.
+This class is likely to be faster than Stack when used as a stack, and faster than LinkedList when used as a queue.

+### LinkedList (Implements Both Deque and List)
+A linear collection that supports element insertion and removal at both ends.
+The name deque is short for "double ended queue" and is usually pronounced "deck".
+Most Deque implementations place no fixed limits on the number of elements they may contain, but this interface supports capacity-restricted deques as well as those with no fixed size limit.